The Future CFO of the Year Award, partnered by ACCA

 William Bowler - Lancaster University, History

-In addition to studying history, Will enjoys travelling and has been fortunate enough to volunteer and work alongside Hope4Malawi in the community of Chipepwete.
-For a month, he was part of a team that taught arithmetic and English to single mothers and children in the primary school, which he helped to build..
-From 16-years-old, he has also balanced education with part-time employment at an insurance underwriting firm.
-In his free time, Will is a competitive swimmer who enjoys training daily and competing on a national platform.
+Will joined HSBC as a summer intern in 2020.
+In addition to studying history, he enjoys travelling and has been fortunate enough to volunteer and work alongside Hope4Malawi in the community of Chipepwete.
+For a month, he was part of a team that taught arithmetic and English to single mothers and children in the primary school, which he helped to build.
+From 16-years-old, he also balanced education with part-time employment at an insurance underwriting firm.
+In his free time, Will is a competitive swimmer who enjoys training and competing on a national platform.

 Anna-Bryndís Zingsheim Rúnudóttir | King's College London | Economics and Management Chao Ouyang | Durham University | Economics with Management Eilidh Colquhoun | University of Strathclyde | Psychology Lauren Maguire | Durham University | Natural Sciences Lung Yin Hsu | Imperial College London | Biomedical Engineering Talha Hussain | City.
 University of London | Accounting and Finances William Bowler | Lancaster University | History Xudong Wang | University of Cambridge | Natural Sciences